benjamincrozat/content/posts/php-laravel-print-array.md

 }
 ```

-You can also print an infinite amount of variables at once:
+You can also print an infinite number of variables at once:

 ```php
 var_dump($foo, $bar, $baz, …);